cs414-byte-mechanics/cs414-f19-001-ByteMechanics/ClientServerCommFormats.md

 * `matchID` is the identifier of the match that is object is regarding.
 * `playerName` is a string and will be the name of the player who made the valid move that updated the board.
 * `pieceID` is an int and will be the ID of the piece that the player moved.
-* `newPosition` is a 1D array with the coordinates of the the position to which the piece was moved.
 * `updatedBoard` is a 2D array with the information containing the new state of the game board after the piece was moved.
 * `whoseTurn` is a string and is the name of the player who is allowed to make the next move.
 In this case it will be the name of the player who did not make the most recent move.
-* `successMessage` is a string containing a message stating that the requested move was valid and the board has been updated.

 ## registerUser

-This object will be sent by clients when communicating with the server.
-It will be sent by a client to the server whenever a user is registering to the site.
+This communication type will be sent by a client to the server whenever a user is registering to the site.
 The server will take the data in this object and use it to create a new entry with the user's informatino in the database.

 ```javascript
 {